Animal activity licensing

 The Department of Food, Environment and Rural Affairs (DEFRA) has published procedural guidance for local authorities and guidance notes on the conditions that apply to each licensable activity.
 We recommend that businesses familiarise themselves with these documents that will assist in meeting the new requirements before submitting an application.

 The new regulations do not affect the licensing of those who keep dangerous wild animals or operate zoos.
 These continue to be licensed under the Dangerous Wild Animals Act 1976 and the Zoo Licensing Act 1981.

 The application form should be completed and returned with the relevant fee and documents to:

-You can download the relevant application form here:
+You can download the relevant application form and pre-inspection information sheet that applies to the activity or activities that you are applying for here:

 Pre-Inspection Information Sheets

 Animal Activity Licence fees are broken down into two parts:-

 - An application fee payable at the time of application.
 This fee covers the costs associated with determining the application to the point that it is ready to issue; and

 - A grant fee to cover remaining costs which is payable at the point that the application has been determined.